vectrix-space/sync/readme.md

 ## Contributing

 Contributions are welcome and greatly appreciated!
-If you plan to add a new feature or fix a bug, please open an issue first to discuss.
+If you plan to add a new feature, please open an issue first to discuss.

 ## License